hsnborn22/C-json/README.md

 #include "jsonParser.h"
 ```
 (here we're assuming you included it directly into the working directory, if not just change the path to the subdirectory you put the file in)
+Also, remember to include the jsonParser.c in the list of files for the compilation, or if you're using a makefile, add it in there.
 Now you are ready to use the library inside your program.

 ## Parsing JSON